david-lev/pywa/docs/source/content/filters.rst

-Keep in mind that all match-filters (``match``, ``startswith``, ``endswith``, ``contains`` etc.) returns True if any of the given matches are found. so there is no need to use ``FC.any`` with them.
+Keep in mind that all match-filters (``match``, ``startswith``, ``endswith``, ``contains`` etc.) returns True if any of the given matches are found. so there is no need to use ``fil.any_`` with them.

 ----------------------------------------